 by Brenda Davis

-I’m writing to express what I believe to be fraud by The John Stewart Co., which manages the Martin Luther King Marcus Garvey Square cooperative apartments where I lived for 26 years.
+I’m writing to express what I believe to be fraud by The John Stewart Co., which manages the Costello Realty where I lived for 26 years.
 I was evicted for having a care provider in my home.

 My two sons’ names were illegally removed from the lease in order to force me to downsize to a one bedroom.
 I was very ill at the time and had to have a care provider, Leslie Dupree.
 I was then given an eviction notice because of my care provider, but only after the San Francisco Health Department had been to my apartment after the ceiling collapsed and discovered that it was uninhabitable due to the presence of 20.6 parts of live asbestos, nearly seven times the legal level.